Browser game: Indie games

-Decline of Flash (2010–2015)
+Decline of Flash (2010s)

-Flash games peaked in popularity around the mid-2000s, and by the early 2010s the format was in decline.
+Flash games peaked in popularity around the mid-2000s, and by the 2010s the format was in decline.
 This was due to two main factors: the rise of mobile gaming, which accelerated with the release of the iPhone in 2007, and Apple's 2010 announcement that the devices would not support Flash.
 The App Store and its in-app purchases were a new revenue model that emerged fairly quickly, and outpaced the ad-driven approach of the Flash era.
 Google used the same concepts for developing the Android storefront Play Store.
 Many developers either augmented browser games or shifted to the mobile platform to take advantage of the new revenue opportunities; notably, King transitioned one of its browser games into one of the most successful mobile games, Candy Crush Saga.

 Steve Jobs' open letter to Adobe in 2010 stated that Apple would not support Flash on the iPhone platform due to security concerns and other factors.
 Critics pointed out that the move was made in order to promote Apple's own "walled garden" approach, and that Jobs personally "hated" Flash.
-The move ultimately led to a long term deprecation of Flash, with Adobe announcing a move to the open HTML5 standard the following year, and developers abandoned the platform.
+The move gradually led to a long term deprecation of Flash, with Adobe announcing a move to the open HTML5 standard the following year, and developers gradually began to abandon the platform.

-Some browser games did continue to be made in other formats throughout the early 2010s, including HTML5, WebGL, and WebAssembly.
+Some browser games did continue to be made in other formats throughout the 2010s, including HTML5, WebGL, and WebAssembly.
 Adobe announced the discontinuation of the format in 2017, and this took place in 2021.
 Projects such as the Flashpoint Archive exist for the preservation of these titles.